A Raspberry Pi NAS (Network Attached Storage) is the perfect way to have files available to anyone within your local network.

 The video below will take you through all the basics to setting up your NAS in no time at all.

 If you like what you see, then please subscribe or follow us on social media, so you can stay up to date on all the latest guides, projects and much more.

 Setting up the Raspberry Pi NAS

-In this tutorial I use the standard operating system for the Raspberry Pi.
-This is Raspbian, if you would like to install it then check out my guide on how to install Raspberry Pi NOOBS.
+In this tutorial, I use the standard operating system (OS) for the Raspberry Pi.
+This OS is Raspbian if you would like to install it then check out my guide on how to install Raspberry Pi NOOBS.

 Mounting The Hard drives

-The first thing before we setup the NAS is mount the external hard drives.
-This is important that we do this correctly the first time otherwise we could end up with issues later on.
+The first thing to do before we set up the NAS is to mount the external hard drives.
+For this step it is important that we do this correctly the first time otherwise we could end up with issues later on.
 You want to be able to mount a drive so it will always be the same even if the Pi loses power or reboots.